Menu Close

 Professor of Physics, University of Rhode Island

 Dr. Khanna is a Professor in the Physics Department, and the Director for Research Computing at the University of Rhode Island.
 He works on a variety of challenging problems in theoretical and computational physics.
-This primary research project is related to the coalescence of binary black hole systems using perturbation theory and estimation of the properties of the emitted gravitational waves.
-This research is of relevance to the well-known NSF LIGO laboratory (and upcoming space-borne missions) that have just succeeded in making a direct observation of these waves.
-His research is supported by the National Science Foundation (NSF).
+His primary research project is related to the coalescence of binary black hole systems using perturbation theory and estimation of the properties of the emitted gravitational waves.
+This research is of relevance to the NSF LIGO laboratory and the upcoming space-borne missions that are beginning to make direct observations of this radiation.
+Khanna's research is supported by the National Science Foundation (NSF).

 Experience